Jscherbe/frontend/docs-src/content/sass/core/element/index.md

-Print the defautl link styling (no hover and focus styles)
+Output link CSS styles (this is the full link styling when used in content/text)